Hockey Operations

 Jeremy Blumes

+Blumes has coached at multiple levels including the AJHL, SJHL, KIJHL, and U18 AAA, developing players who have advanced to Junior A, NCAA, USports, WHL, and professional hockey.
+He is known for building programs and creating structure-driven environments that demand accountability and produce results.
 After earning a U18 Alberta Provincial Championship and being named Hockey Calgary’s Coach of the Year, he took over the dormant Wheatland Kings program, recruiting an entire team from scratch and leading them on a deep playoff run.
-In the KIJHL, he orchestrated one of the greatest turnarounds in Junior Hockey history with the Golden Rockets—taking a 3-win team to the playoffs with 20 rookie recruits, many of whom advanced to Junior A or college programs.
+In the KIJHL, he orchestrated one of the most significant turnarounds in junior hockey history with the Golden Rockets, taking a 3-win team to the playoffs with 20 rookie recruits, many of whom advanced to Junior A or college programs.

 Eric Phillips